..For an entirely different reason than first intended. And now it makes sense.

 I can’t even describe what it’s like to lose someone who’s been more than a brother for a lifetime – but for those of you who’ve lost a loved one, you already know.

 But let me back up a minute.

 The most powerful moments were during repeated playing of “Arriving“.
 He wanted to hear it over and over, and the song just made the experience even most profound.
-It was one of those times where you laugh and weep for happiness and shared communion.
+It was one of those times where you laugh and weep for happiness and shared communion… and se we did laugh, and cry, and then sometimes we just looked at each other in stunned amazement.
 Afterward, we agreed that it was among the top few most intense and amazing experiences of our lives.
 Anyway, the whole journey just blossomed from that particular song.